 ECPC Legal Network for Cancer Patients (LNCP) project brings together a solid base of legal practitioners that aim to share their legal competences to the benefit of cancer patients on a volunteer basis.
-ECPC will now start to create an online platform where lawyers across Europe can exchange information and provide legal advice.
+With this initiative, ECPC has made available a platform where lawyers across Europe can exchange information and provide legal advice.

 1. Monitoring Compliance with the EU Legislation by the Member States

 "Public Health" is regulated by art.
 168 of the Treaty on the Functioning of the European Union.
 "Public Health" is a competence shared between Member States and the EU.
 EU legislation needs to be transposed into Member States' national law by the deadline set out in the legislation.
 Often, national authorities experience considerable transposition difficulties and the law is not adequately implemented.

 2. Sharing Legal Best Practices

-The Platform will allow practitioners to exchange best practices from action settlement to lawsuit litigation and communication around the cases taken to court.
+The Platform allows practitioners to exchange best practices from action settlement to lawsuit litigation and communication around the cases taken to court.

 3. A Legal Professional Background for ECPC Positions

 ECPC is delighted to have such an outstanding group of lawyers on board.
 We strongly believe that together, we can better represent cancer patients' needs and speak up for their rights.